Victor's justice: Allegations

 The execution of Henry Wirz in 1865 after the American Civil War.

 James Madison Page, a veteran of the Union army during the American Civil War, presented a stark and detailed example of victor's justice in his 1908 book The True Story of Andersonville Prison, subtitled "A Defense of Major Henry Wirz".
-After describing his months as a prisoner of war of the Confederacy, Page recounts the imprisonment and trial of Major Henry Wirz, the only commandant of Camp Sumter prisoner of war camp near Andersonville, Georgia.
+After describing his months as a prisoner of war of the Confederacy, Page recounts the imprisonment and trial of Captain Henry Wirz, the only commandant of Camp Sumter prisoner of war camp near Andersonville, Georgia.
 The Confederacy held approximately 45,000 Union prisoners at Camp Sumter from February 1864 to April 1865, during which nearly 13,000 died due to the prison's horrific conditions.
 Wirz became known as "The Demon of Andersonville" in the victorious Union, and was one of only two Confederates convicted of war crimes for their actions during the American Civil War.
 Wirz was found guilty by a war crimes tribunal and publicly executed in Washington, D.C., on November 10, 1865.
 Some have questioned the charges against Wirz, his personal responsibility for the conditions at Camp Sumter, and the fairness of his post-war trial.
 In 1980, historian Morgan D. Peoples referred to Wirz as a "scapegoat" and his conviction remains controversial.

 The war crimes trials following World War II were later observed to feature many of the phenomena and issues seen in Page's account of Wirz's trial, conviction, sentencing, and execution.
 The Nuremberg Criminal Court for war crimes (and subsidiary courts like the Dachau International Military Tribunal) prosecuted only Axis nationals or collaborators for war crimes and did not prosecute Allied war crimes.

 Waffen-SS lieutenant-colonel Otto Skorzeny's defence at the Dachau trials argued his alleged violations of the laws of war during the Battle of the Bulge were permitted by the military code of his opponent, the United States Army.